 3. You want to change your repayment term

-If you want to pay off your debt faster, you can consolidate and shorten your loan’s repayment term and make bigger payments.
-Or, you can consolidate with a longer payment term, and make smaller payments each month.
+If you want to pay off your debt faster, you may consolidate and shorten your loan’s repayment term and make bigger payments.
+Or, you may consolidate with a longer payment term, and make smaller payments each month.
 Just know extending a loan term will also mean you’re paying more in interest over the life of the loan.

 4. You want to simplify your bills